Want A New Challenge? Ipsos is Hiring UK Market Researchers

 Good values underpin great companies and Ipsos take their values very seriously and incorporate them in everything they do.

-Building strong relationships with their clients, Ipsos genuinely understand their businesses in order to help them make better business decisions and achieve impact.
+- Client-First: Building strong relationships with their clients, Ipsos genuinely understand its businesses, in order to help them make better business decisions and achieve impact.

-You can work part time hours weekends and evenings as a Market Research interviewer, and carry out interviews which help to shape social, political, media and the tech landscape.
+You can work part-time hours, weekends or evenings as a Market Research interviewer, and carry out interviews which help to shape social, political, media and the tech landscape.